jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 # Linux-Vulnerabilities

-Linux is a free and open-source operating system made up of the **Linux kernel**, developed by Linus Torvalds, and the **GNU toolkit** (cat ls cd dir), initiated by Richard Stallman.
-Often referred to as **GNU/Linux**, it is commonly used as a server OS, with services and protocols running that can serve as access vectors for attackers.
+Linux is a free and open-source operating system composed of the **Linux kernel**, developed by Linus Torvalds, and the **GNU toolchain**, initiated by Richard Stallman.
+The GNU toolchain includes essential utilities like `cat`, `ls`, `cd`, and `dir`. **GNU/Linux** refers to an operating system that combines the Linux kernel and GNU components, commonly used as a server operating system hosting various services and protocols.
+The following services can potentially be exploited as access vectors by attackers:
-- **Apache Web Server** | TCP ports 80/443 | Free and open source cross-platform web server which accounts for over 80% of web servers globally.
+- **Apache HTTP Server** | TCP ports 80/443 | A free and open-source cross-platform web server that serves web content over HTTP and HTTPS.
-- **SSH (Secure Shell)** |TCP ports 22 |  SSH is a cryptographic remote access protocol that is used to remotely access and control systems over an unsecured network.
-SSH was developed as a secure successor to telnet.
+- **SSH (Secure Shell)** | TCP port 22 | A cryptographic protocol used for secure remote access and control over an unsecured network, developed as a secure successor to Telnet.
-- **FTP (File Transfer Protocol)** | TCP port 21 | The protocol is used to facilitate file sharing between a server and client/clients and vice versa.
+- **FTP (File Transfer Protocol)** | TCP port 21 | A protocol used to facilitate file sharing between a server and client(s).
-- **SAMBA** | TCP port 445 |  Samba is the Linux implementation of SMB  and allows Windows systems to access Linux shares and devices.
+- **Samba** | TCP port 445 | An open-source implementation of the SMB/CIFS protocol that allows interoperability between Linux/Unix servers and Windows clients for file and print services.

 # Exploiting-Linux-Vulnerabilities